British Isles: UK and Ireland in 3 Weeks

 London — Bath — York — Lake District — Edinburgh — Ireland

-England is covered by train on the Intercity express network, while Ireland is best done by private hire van on guided group tour, or rental car for independent travel.
+Great Britain is covered by train on the Intercity express network; Ireland is done either by organized tour with a private hire van, or self-drive in a rental car.

 London

-Three days in one of the world's great cities is barely enough, but with a clear plan it covers the essentials.
-The West End makes the best base — within walking distance of Trafalgar Square, the National Gallery, Covent Garden and the theater district of Shaftesbury Avenue.
+The capital is one of the world's great cities, and the West End makes the best base — within walking distance of Trafalgar Square, the National Gallery, Covent Garden, Soho, and the theater district of Shaftesbury Avenue.
+An orientation walk through Leicester Square and Covent Garden, with the small Chinatown along Old Compton Street, covers the immediate neighborhood.
+Oxford Street and Bond Street to the north hold many of London's finest shops.

 Bath

 The Royal Crescent and the Circus are two of the most harmonious pieces of urban design in Europe.
-The Roman Baths museum is one of the best in the country.
+The Roman Baths museum is one of the best in the country — a walk through the ancient hot water system with exhibits on how Roman planners brought central heating, town layout, and public baths to this northern outpost two thousand years ago.

 Cotswolds daytrip